elifesciences/builder/README.md

 #### Working with formula branches

-Formula projects cloned to the local _cloned-projects_ directory.
+Formula projects are cloned to the local _cloned-projects_ directory.
 Changes will be picked up from there and branches can be used as well.

 #### Working with project branches

-After starting (`vagrant up`) and login in to (`vagrant ssh`) the VM, run the following command to change the commit or branch:
+After starting (`vagrant up`) and login in to (`vagrant ssh`) the VM, run the following command to change the remote commit or branch:

     $ set_local_revision $commitOrBranch